 The focus on the patient as a whole and streamlining care can provide potential patient benefits and improve outcomes by:

 - Reducing medical errors and redundant, or conflicting, treatment

 - Coordinating to close gaps in care and reduce hospitalizations

 - Striving to keep patients healthy instead of just treating when they are sick to gain financial incentives

 Tentative Acceptance of the ACO

 Despite how an ACO is graded on providing quality care, an article by Kaiser Health News reported that some health care economists feared that an ACO would try to save money by cutting corners on patient care.
 Others worried about hospital mergers and that the additional expense to meet requirements would prompt independent practices to become employed by the hospital, which could limit patient choice and potentially increase healthcare prices.
 Although the prevalence of EHR adoption by independent practices has enabled easy tracking and reporting of the required data.

 Some have accused an ACO of being a medical insurance group that provides health services for a fixed annual fee, otherwise known as a health maintenance organization (HMO).
 The way an HMO controlled patient options was not received favorably in the 1990s.
-Although these similarities were noted since the goal of the ACO is to replicate the cost controlling measures of the HMO, efforts were made to eliminate the issues that made HMOs unfavorable.
-Differences between and ACO and an HMO include:
+Although these similarities were noted since the goal of the ACO is to replicate the cost-controlling measures of the HMO, efforts were made to eliminate the issues that made HMOs unfavorable.
+Differences between an ACO and an HMO include:

-- A patient in a HMO is only covered if they see physicians within the HMO network while an ACO permits patients to see physicians outside of the ACO network.
+- A patient in an HMO is only covered if they see physicians within the HMO network while an ACO permits patients to see physicians outside of the ACO network.

 - An ACO must meet many quality measures to ensure they aren’t neglecting necessary care to save money.